christophrumpel/chatbot-php-boilerplate/readme.md

 # Chatbot PHP Boilerplate

 This package makes it simple to start building a chatbot in PHP.
+Give me 10 minutes of your time and I will give you a chatbot starter setup.

 [![Software License](https://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat-square)](https://github.com/thephpleague/oauth2-client/blob/master/LICENSE)